Nahmstay/Deadman_switch/README.md

 # Deadman Switch 🔐⏳

-A deadman switch program written in Solana, designed as an on-chain inheritance mechanism.
+A deadman switch program written in Solana, designed as an on-chain inheritance program.
 Owner checks in periodically; miss the deadline long enough and the funds automatically distribute to whoever you've set as beneficiaries.
 Built with Anchor 1.0.
-Still in progress.
+Still at work in progress.

 ---